 To find out about whether your intended use of the land is subject to federal or state regulation, check with your state's Coastal Zone Management agency or commission.

-Generally, the Coastal Zone Management Act (CZMA), which is administered by the National Oceanic and Atmospheric Administration (NOAA), is responsible for coordinating federal, state and local regulation of new construction on federally protected coastal lands.
+The Coastal Zone Management Act (CZMA), which is administered by the National Oceanic and Atmospheric Administration (NOAA), is responsible for coordinating federal, state, and local regulation of new construction on federally protected coastal lands.
 As a practical matter, NOAA ensures that federal regulatory concerns are reflected in state and local regulation of coastal land uses.
 Actual implementation of relevant federal, state, and local laws is typically incorporated in applicable state and local laws, ordinances, and regulations.

-Of course, the usual zoning and other regulations that apply to new construction apply to new construction in a coastal region as well.
+Of course, the usual zoning and other regulations that apply to new construction also apply to new construction in a coastal region.

-Interlocking federal, state and local regulation may be extensive and complicated, and the penalties for non-compliance (such as a cease and desist, or stop-work, order that requires you to tear down any work you've done and restore the site to its previous condition) can be extremely expensive.
+Interlocking federal, state and local regulation can be extensive and complicated, and the penalties for noncompliance (such as a cease and desist or stop-work, order that requires you to tear down any work you've done and restore the site to its previous condition) can be extremely expensive.
 Before you commit funds to anything beyond a simple design plan, check online with your state and town's land use or environmental protection agencies and commissions to get an overall sense of the scope and intensity of the regulations that will apply to you.